mui/mui-x/docs/src/pages/components/data-grid/sorting/sorting.md

 ## Disable the sorting

 By default, all columns are sortable.
-To disable the filter on a column, set the `sortable` property of `GridColDef` to `false`.
+To disable sorting on a column, set the `sortable` property of `GridColDef` to `false`.
-In the example below, the _rating_ column can not be sorted.
+In the following demo, the user cannot use the _rating_ column as a sorting rule.

 ```tsx
 <Datagrid columns={[...columns, { field: 'rating', sortable: false }]} />